Sladki/GTNHRates/Readme.md

 - **IC2 Tree Tap's Sticky Resin extraction amount:** 4x
 - **GT Hammer ore prospecting overhaul:** the radius is 2 blocks, but 100% chance to scan
 - **Automatically open Item Holder covers' inventories:** open and close them all at once (and disable shift+clicking), like it should be
-- **NEI bookmarks table of contents: lists bookmark "namespaces", allowing to quickly navigate and rearrange them, ties bookmarks to searches (see preview below)
+- **NEI bookmarks table of contents**: lists bookmark "namespaces", allowing to quickly navigate and rearrange them, ties bookmarks to searches (see preview below)

-<video src="https://github.com/user-attachments/assets/ab396d9c-fc6a-4c43-bb3d-0879c9e2994f" width="75%" poster=""> </video>
+<video src="https://github.com/user-attachments/assets/ab396d9c-fc6a-4c43-bb3d-0879c9e2994f" width="60%" poster=""> </video>

 Additionally, the addon tweaks crop growth mechanics to be more time-dependent (with a minimum growth time of 5 minutes) and less reliant on random.
 All values are configurable on the fly, only recipe changes require restart.